 Crime and Social Control

-The Department of Sociology’s cluster in crime and social control emphasizes research and training for understanding the broad sociological causes and consequences of crime, deviance, and social control.
-Faculty within this cluster conduct qualitative and quantitative research that situates crime, whether in the form of adult offending, delinquency, drug use, or violence, in relation to inequalities and differences along the lines of race/ethnicity, class, gender, or geography.
-These scholars also examine social institutions, individually and interactively, both as sources of crime and deviance and as agents of prevention, control and suppression.
-Institutions and practices of particular interest to faculty include urban communities (Carr, Dinzey-Flores, Krivo), urban policy and design (Dinzey-Flores), schools (Hirschfield, Shepherd), families (Carr, Phillips, White), peer groups (Shepherd), police (Carr, Hirschfield), segregation and ethno-racial inequality (Dinzey-Flores, Krivo, Phillips), and the juvenile justice system (Hirschfield).
-Three of the scholars (Carr, Hirschfield, and Krivo) also teach in the inter-disciplinary criminal justice program.
-Faculty are also affiliated with the Center of Alcohol Studies, and the Center for Race and Ethnicity.
+The eight faculty members that comprise the cluster in crime and social control represent a wide range of methodological and theoretical approaches.
+However, they share a distinctly sociological orientation, situating crime, whether in the form of adult offending, delinquency, or violence, in relation to inequalities and differences along the lines of race/ethnicity, class, gender, or geography.
+These scholars also examine social institutions both as sources of crime and deviance and as agents of prevention, control and suppression.
+Institutions, practices, and subjects of particular interest to faculty include urban communities (Carr, Dinzey-Flores, Krivo), urban policy and design (Dinzey-Flores), schools (Hirschfield, Shepherd), families (Carr, Phillips), peer groups (Shepherd), law enforcement (Carr, Hirschfield, Friedman), prisons and courts (Friedman), gangs (Carr, Friedman), segregation and ethno-racial inequality (Dinzey-Flores, Krivo, Phillips), and the juvenile justice system (Hirschfield).